thinhbuzz/laravel-advanced-authorization/README.md

 ],
 /*
  * Auto add Authorization to alias, if you want change or disable you can change in here.
+ * This is equivalent to insert the following code to to aliases
+ * 'Authorization' => \Buzz\Authorization\AuthorizationFacade::class,
  *
  * */
 'auto_alias' => true,